-Sliding properties according to prEN 14903: or according to EN 13036-4 (dry condition): The requirements for the above properties have to be fulfilled at each system testing spot min.
-0.4, max.
-0.7 min.
-80, max.
-110
+Sliding properties according to prEN 14903: The requirements for the above properties have to be fulfilled at each system testing spot

-- The manufacturer, together with the flooring installation company, shall be obliged to produce documentation for each customer comprising of at least the following: Results of the prototype test, a description of the installation procedure, maintenance advice, results of the inspection and approval of the existing installation carried out by approved inspection officials. - The playing floor must have the ability to carry mobile or floor-fixed backboard support structures without degrading the characteristics of the backboard support structure.
+- 15.6 The manufacturer, together with the flooring installation company, shall be obliged to produce documentation for each customer comprising of at least the following: Results of the prototype test, a description of the installation procedure, maintenance advice, results of the inspection and approval of the existing installation carried out by approved inspection officials. - 15.7 The playing floor must have the ability to carry mobile or floor-fixed backboard support structures without degrading the characteristics of the backboard support structure.
 Conversely, the mobile backboard support structures must be constructed in such a way that their weight is spread over a bigger contact area, thus eliminating the risk for damage to the floor, both in game position and during transportation on the court.